Hands-on With TurtleBot 3, a Powerful Little Robot for Learning ROS

 So the first thing to note about the TurtleBot 3 is that its software, as with all of ROS in general, presents a steep learning curve, especially for people who are just getting started in robotics.
 In fact, this may not be a robot you want to buy if you just want a robot to do fun things with; this is a robot you want to buy if you want to learn ROS as well as advanced robotics and computer science concepts, and are willing to put in the time and effort.

 We suspect that more and more people will want to do just that, given the growing popularity of ROS among researchers, startups, and large companies.
-Current and future roboticists need to know ROS.
-In that sense, TurtleBot 3 is a promising platform for helping lower the barrier to entry for ROS, which was indeed one of the goals of the original TurtleBot inventors.
+Current and future roboticists need to know ROS, and in that sense, TurtleBot 3 is a promising platform for helping lower the barrier to entry for ROS, which was indeed one of the goals of the original TurtleBot inventors.

 Two Flavors: Burger and Waffle

-Both Burger and Waffle use single-board computers (instead of netbooks, used in previous TurtleBot versions) to keep costs down, and both run the latest versions of Ubuntu Linux (16.04.2 LTS) and ROS (Kinetic).
-The two TurtleBot 3 models come with a 360-degree planar lidar, allowing them to do SLAM and autonomous navigation out of the box.
+Both TurtleBot 3 models, Burger and Waffle, use single-board computers (instead of netbooks, used in previous TurtleBot versions) to keep costs down, and both run the latest versions of Ubuntu Linux (16.04.2 LTS) and ROS (Kinetic).
+The two models come with the same 360-degree planar lidar, allowing them to do SLAM and autonomous navigation out of the box.
 And they also share almost all of their structural components—plastic plates, metal bars, wheels, screws, nuts, and rivets.

-The difference between the two models is that the Waffle is bigger and includes substantially better computing (an Intel Joule instead of a Raspberry Pi 3), more sensing (an Intel RealSense 3D sensor in addition to the lidar), and more powerful Dynamixel servos to drive the wheels and handle more payload.
+The difference between the two models is that the Waffle is bigger and includes substantially better computing (an Intel Joule 570x instead of a Raspberry Pi 3 Model B), more sensing (an Intel RealSense 3D sensor in addition to the lidar), and more powerful Dynamixel servos to drive the wheels and handle more payload.

 Here’s a breakdown of the differences: